Description

 Risk and Exploitability

-The CVSS score of 6.5 indicates a moderate to high risk.
-The EPSS score is unknown, so the current likelihood of widespread exploitation cannot be quantified, and the vulnerability is not listed in CISA KEV.
-Attack execution requires a valid authenticated session; once logged in, an attacker may simply request any protected admin URL to obtain privileged data.
+The CVSS score of 7.1 indicates a high risk.
+The EPSS score is < 1%, reflecting a low but non‑zero probability of exploitation.
+The vulnerability is not listed in CISA KEV.
+Attack execution requires a valid authenticated session; once logged in, an attacker can simply request any protected admin URL to obtain privileged data.
 The absence of a termination path makes the flaw easier to surmount, but no publicly available exploit code is noted in the advisory.

 Remediation